 That's a wee bit about me.

 Now it's your turn.
+Tell me a little about you.
 I'm happy to have a free exploratory conversation about your needs, coaching, and my approach.
-And anything else you'd like me to know.
+Please reach out.
+I look forward to hearing from you.